 I. Apart from engines for emergency generating units, for which the operating restrictions indicated in the commercial documentation apply and for which electric pre-heating must be provided, it is recommended that the engine is heated with reduced loads before full load is applied.

 CHECKS AND MAINTENANCE

-The same procedures apply as indicated in the corresponding industrial engine section.
+The same procedures apply as indicated in the corresponding industrial engine section, apart from the "Maintenance" operation specified below.